OncoHelper AI: Neural Target Tracking for Cancer in Motion

 Problem

 Pediatric oncology still relies heavily on static snapshots such as imaging, lab values, and periodic clinic visits.
-These isolated data points arrive late and do not capture how quickly a child’s physiology and tumor biology can change under treatment.
-Existing guidelines and many artificial intelligence tools treat patient data as fixed input to be classified, rather than as a time-dependent process unfolding over weeks and months.
-This mismatch between how we measure and how the disease behaves leads to delayed interventions, avoidable toxicity, and missed opportunities to adjust therapy in time.
+These isolated data points often arrive late and do not capture how quickly a child’s physiology, tumor biology, and treatment response can change over time.

 Solution